denniel-sadian/bringme/README.md

 # BringMe
 A Django project where regular users can post the items they want and have the riders deliver their items to them.
-A project of Mr. Sadian and Ms. Lastica.
+A project of Mr. Sadian.

 Website can be found here: https://bringme.pythonanywhere.com